ashley-cui/coordinatefinder/README.md

 nearest neighbors to the input point, where K is between 1 and 10.
 To calculate the distance between the input point and the data points in our data set, it utilizes [equirectangular approximation](http://www.movable-type.co.uk/scripts/latlong.html).
+With a priority queue, the program stores the K closest points that it has found so far, replacing the values with closer ones as it progresses through the nodes in the tree.

 ### Computing the County and State of the Input
 To determine a given input coordinate's county and state, the program looks first at